THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 Jesus at his return.
 “Jesus’ brothers” are his followers who do the Father’s will,

-will all be around the throne of Jesus at his return.
-The people in judgment are
+around the throne of Jesus at his return.
+The people judged are the world public,

-the world public—the masses of mankind.
-Christian saints are not being judged
+the masses of mankind.
+Christian saints are not being judged because they are

-for they are separated from the world and are already assured of salvation now;
+separate from the world and are already assured of salvation in this lifetime now;

 (John 5:24; Romans 8:1-2).